cassandre-tech/cassandre-trading-bot/docs/docs/trading_basics/what-is-a-ticker.md

 ---
-title: What is a ticker ?
 lang: en-US
-toc: false
+title: What is a ticker?
+description: Trading - What is a ticker?
 ---

 # What is a ticker ?

-A ticker, a synonym for a stock symbol, is the short form of full security \(asset\).
-A ticker has a stream of quotes \(AKA prices\) attached to it, continuously updated throughout a trading session by the various exchanges.
+A ticker, a synonym for a stock symbol, is the short form of full security (asset).
+A ticker has a stream of quotes (AKA prices) attached to it, continuously updated throughout a trading session by the various exchanges.

 For example, take `ETH-BTC` , if you have [curl](https://curl.haxx.se/) and [jq](https://stedolan.github.io/jq/) installed, you can get a ticker from Kucoin with this command

 ```bash
 curl -s https://api.kucoin.com/api/v1/market/orderbook/level1?symbol=ETH-BTC \
 | jq .data
 ```

 The result will look like this :

 ```json
 {
   "time": 1597187421265,